 Art Access Gallery, Arts Access Noth Carolina, 444 S. Blount St, Suite 115B, Raleigh.
+Through Dec.
+13 - "Please Touch the Art!".
+This tactile experience invites you to engage with art like never before - feel the textures, explore the forms, and connect with creativity in a hands-on way!.
 Ongoing - Arts Access North Carolina is a non-profit dedicated to creating a positive impact at the intersection of arts, education and disability.
 Our vision is to have communities in which the arts are universally accessible.
 We value acceptance, lived experiences, partnerships and collaboration with those in our growing community.
 Hours: Tue.-Fri., noon-5pm and 6-9pm on 1st Fri. of the month.
-Contact: at (https://artsaccessinc.org/arts-access-gallery).
+Contact: at (https://artsaccessinc.org/ arts-access-gallery).